catchthirtythree/twitch-irc-connection/README.md

 - functional language here

 ##### Steps:
-1. Connect to irc.twitch.tv:6667, authenticate, join a channel and display incoming messages.
+1. Connecting to irc.twitch.tv:6667, authenticating, joining a channel and displaying incoming messages.
-2. Parse incoming messages and add simple commands for the bot to respond to.
+2. Taking care of PING events, parsing incoming messages and ading simple commands for the bot to respond to.
 3.